Himalayan Yoga Academy

 Kāmadam Mokshadam Chaiva, Omkārāya Namo Namah!!

-Meaning: Salutation to the AUM which is united with that point, Yogis meditates that point every day.
-AUM fulfills our desires and liberation, so hail to hail AUM.
+Meaning: Salutation to the AUM, which is united with that point.
+Yogis meditate on that point every day.
+AUM fulfills our desires and liberation, so hail to AUM.

 2. What is Sukshma Vyayama?

-Under this package, sukshma vyayama is one of the major parts for physical activity and the regulation of entire physiologies.
-Sukshma Vyayama is also known as a kind of warm up exercise or basic exercise or clinically anti-rheumatic group of exercise and also called body scan.
-The system of the physical and breathing exercise which help to sequentially work out all joints of a body, to warm it up.
-This system has a strong purifying effect on energy body of a human.
+Under this package, Sukshma Vyayama is one of the major parts for physical activity and the regulation of the entire physiology.
+Sukshma Vyayama is also known as a kind of warm-up exercise, or basic exercise, or a clinically anti-rheumatic group of exercises, and also called body scan.
+The system of physical and breathing exercises helps to sequentially work out all joints of the body, to warm it up.
+This system has a strong purifying effect on the energy body of a human.

 To understand what Sukshma Vyayama is how to perform it correctly and what kind of results it can bring, at the beginning we will translate this mysterious word combination.

-We will observe visible Parampara of Sukshma Vyayama.
-Literal meaning of Parampara is the continuous chain of succession by Master to followers.
-In Parampara system, the knowledge is passed on without changes from generation to generation).
-Unfortunately because of the absence of enough information we are not able to find sources of this tradition.
+We will observe the visible Parampara of Sukshma Vyayama.
+The literal meaning of Parampara is the continuous chain of succession from Master to followers.
+In the Parampara system, the knowledge is passed on without changes from generation to generation.
+Unfortunately, because of the absence of enough information, we are not able to find the sources of this tradition.

-System of Sukshma Vyayama knowledge which was unknown in the west before that was extended by one of outstanding yoga masters, Dhirendra Brahmachari (1925-1994).
+The system of Sukshma Vyayama knowledge, which was unknown in the West before that, was extended by one of the outstanding yoga masters, Dhirendra Brahmachari (1925-1994).
 He received Initiation into Sukshma Vyayama techniques from Maharshi Kartikeya, the prophet and sacred great yogin who was his Master.
-In the preface to the book “Yogic Sukshma Vyayama” Dhirendra Brahmachari wrote about his precious Guru.
-Deep knowledge made him the unique expert of human characters, of their abilities and possibilities.
+In the preface to the book “Yogic Sukshma Vyayama,” Dhirendra Brahmachari wrote about his precious Guru.
+Deep knowledge made him a unique expert on human characters, their abilities, and possibilities.
 From Maharshi Kartikeya, Dhirendra Brahmachari received a precept to spread knowledge about Sukshma Vyayama.
-The invaluable merit of Dhirendra Brahmachari is that he managed to accumulate knowledge in the convenient form, to make it open and understandable for the audience everywhere.
-The book “Yogic Sukshma Vyayama” was one of the first books about yoga published in.
+The invaluable merit of Dhirendra Brahmachari is that he managed to accumulate knowledge in a convenient form, to make it open and understandable for the audience everywhere.
+The book “Yogic Sukshma Vyayama” was one of the first books about yoga published.

 Sukshma Yoga (Subtle Yoga)